Shelob9/block-worskshop/README.md

+# How To Make WordPress Blocks

+The steps below are over-simplifed.
+This code goes with an in person workshop.

 ## Create Your Block

 * Create package.json:
   *  `npm init`
   *  Answer questions.
 Don't forget to use GPL-2.0 or GPL-3.0 license.